isomerpages/govtech-corp/media/technews/_posts/2020-12-03-post-Tech Projects that were created to deal with cabin fever.md

 more such animals.</p>
 <p>The whole experience is whimsical and oddly satisfying.</p>
 <h3>Spend your nights (or days) at the museum</h3>
-<p><a href="https://artsandculture.google.com/partner?hl=en" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Google arts and culture app</a>&nbsp;will
-satisfy the curious mind and quench your thirst for knowledge.
+<p>Google arts and culture app&nbsp;will satisfy the curious mind and quench
+your thirst for knowledge.
 The app itself is not new, but with Covid lockdowns all over the world it has gained a renewed surge in content and functionality.
 Browse the collections of Musée d’Orsay, zoom into Rembrandt’s artwork, or even take a “walk” in famous sites all from your desktop or phone.</p>
 <p>The app is better optimised on mobile devices, offering to take users
 down a rabbit hole of cultural and artistic enrichment.
 Currently I am browsing through the NASA museum, seeing and learning about the vastness